-PCMS converts to PCPS with Nursery, Reception, Y1-Y6 and Y8 in September 2020, our facilities, resources and commitment remain the same.
+PCMS converts to primary with Nursery, Reception, Y1-Y6 and Y8 in September 2020, our facilities, resources and commitment remain the same.

-Our school Careers Leader is Mrs Sue Calvert and she can be contacted on email@example.com
+Our school Careers Leader is the headteacher and can be contacted on email@example.com.

 KS3 Careers Programme Information [next review date: September 2020]